planetrobbie/terraform-gcp-hashistack/README.md

 ### Google KMS Service Account

 It's not a good practice to share our project owner key too widely, we need to give our Vault nodes a service account key that give them the right to interact with Google Cloud KMS nothing more, nothing less.
-Let's create such an account

-    gcloud iam service-accounts create sb-vault-kms --display-name "sb-vault-kms Account"

-And create and download a corresponding JSON credentials
+Such an account has been created by Terraform earlier, we just need to download a key to inject in Vault configuration to enable Google KMS Auto-unseal.

+Download a key like this:

     gcloud iam service-accounts keys create \
         ~/.config/gcloud/sb-vault-kms.json \